Covered in this article

 }

-2. From dropdown Select basic fields for resulting object select basic fields: id, state and firstName.
-Example 2
+2. From the Select basic fields dropdown, select id, state, and firstName.

 Lookup Object By ID